Caddickbrown/Excel-Macros/Excel/Custom Formatting.md

 # Blank 0s Accounting
 Code: 002
 ## Explanation:
-This format will add thousand separators (ie. 1,000), put negative values into brackets, and blank out any values of 0
+This format will add thousand separators (i.e. 1,000), put negative values into brackets, and blank out any values of 0
 ## Example (Input = Output):
 1000 = £1,000, -1000 = £(1000), 0 = [BLANK]
 ## Formula: